 property body as [Square]

-A property is defined on a Class and must specify a name (conforming to Identifer rules) and a Type.
+A property is defined on a Class and must specify a name (conforming to Identifier rules) and a Type.

 A property may be marked private – in which case it is visible only by code within the class and, if defined on an abstract class, within its sub-classes.
 This is done by selecting the property frame and then pressing Ctrl-p.
 (Pressing these keys again will remove the private modifier).